Depending on your network, it can cost up to £2 per day to use your phone in Spain. We review the best SIM cards for using your mobile phone in Spain.

 Using Your Mobile Phone In Spain

-If you’re planning a trip to Spain, there are two ways to use your mobile phone whilst you’re there:
+If you’re planning a trip to Spain, there are three ways to use your mobile phone whilst you’re there:

 • You can roam on a UK-based SIM card.
 This is the easiest and most straightforward way to use your phone in Spain.
 You’ll have a UK-based phone number (+44) and you’ll pay your UK mobile network for usage.

 • You can buy a Spanish SIM card on arrival.
-You can get a SIM card from one of the local Spanish networks on arrival.
+You can get a SIM card from one of the local mobile networks in Spain on arrival.
 You’ll get a Spanish phone number (+34), along with large data allowance (e.g. 40GB data for €10).
-You will, however, need to buy and register the SIM card with your passport on arrival, which can be a bit of a hassle.
+You will, however, need to buy and register the SIM card with your passport on arrival, which can be a bit of a hassle and take some time.

-The following table shows a side-by-side comparison of the two options:
+The following table shows a side-by-side comparison of the three options:

 Best for most short-term visits to Spain.